Staging of cervical cancer can either be based on the TNM or FIGO system.

 - Ia1: stromal invasion <3 mm in depth and <7 mm in extension (microinvasive)

 - Ia2: stromal invasion >3 mm depth and not >5 mm and extension <7 mm

 stage Ib: clinically visible lesions limited to the cervix or pre-clinical cancers >stage 1a

-- Ib1: clinically visible tumour <4 cm in greatest dimension
+- Ib1: clinically visible tumor <4 cm in greatest dimension

-- Ib2: clinically visible tumour >4 cm in greatest dimension
+- Ib2: clinically visible tumor >4 cm in greatest dimension

 - stage Ia: invasive carcinoma only diagnosed by microscopy.

 stage II: beyond cervix though not to the pelvic sidewall or lower third of the vagina.

 stage IIa: involves upper 2/3rd of vagina without parametrial invasion